-Jacksonville Commercial Drivers License Defense Lawyers
+Commercial Driver's License Defense

-Protect Your Driving Privileges
+Protect Your Driving Privileges in Jacksonville, FL

 Commercial drivers license holders have the most to lose when they are cited with a traffic ticket.
 In most cases, CDL driver, in addition to facing potential points on their license, also face complications or even job loss.
 This is why most of the traffic ticket trials our Jacksonville criminal defense lawyers handle are for CDL drivers.
 Remember, in Florida the only way to get a traffic ticket dismissed is to take it to a trial.
 If you want points withheld (and CDL drivers are finally entitled to do this!), that does not require a trial, but a hearing in most counties.

 Call The Law Offices of Kate Mesic at (904) 615-8950 to discuss your matter today.

 Below is a summary of traffic law that applies to CDL drivers.
 Every CDL driver should be aware of this and understand their options when it comes to a traffic ticket.
 Please note that this is not just Florida law but Federal law as well.
 Even if Florida law will not disqualify you, the Federal Motor Carrier Safety Administration can.

 Disqualification of a commercial driver license can result from any of three classes of offenses: (1) Major offenses, (2) serious traffic offenses, or (3) railroad-highway grade crossing offenses.

 - Conviction for any other alcohol-related traffic offense

 - Any felony involving a motor vehicle

 - Negligent homicide while operating a commercial motor vehicle